zanitete/flux-helm-test/README.md

     kubectl apply -f artifacts/

- 7. Now go back to Weave Cloud and set "Deploy" up, giving the git URL of your forked repo, and the path `releases`.
+ 7. Now go back to Weave Cloud and set "Deploy" up, giving the git URL of your forked repo.
 You will need to install the deploy key (either using the button, or by copying and pasting), since both the operator and the Flux daemon need it to access your forked git repository.
 Run the kubectl command given